scottvr/apifuse/README.md

 ## Symlinking values to Collection names

-Note: `--symlink-names` works exactly the same in `OpenAI` mode as what is shown above in the JSON example wrt to the filesystem; it just retrieves the data with an HTTP call as per the API spec.
+Note: `--symlink-names` works exactly the same in `OpenAPI` mode as what is shown above in the JSON example wrt to the filesystem; it just retrieves the data with an HTTP call as per the API spec.